Sh0aibAli/Appium-Java-Mobile-Web-API/README.md

-# Appium-Mobile-Java
+# Appium-Java-Mobile-Web-API-TDD
-`This Appium project is based on Java along with Selenium`
+`This Appium, Selenium and Rest-Assured framework is based on Java along with Maven and TestNG`

 # Prerequisites
 1. Appium Desktop Client